andrew/ultimate-awesome/README.md

 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [awesome-coldfusion](https://github.com/seancoyne/awesome-coldfusion) - A curated list of awesome ColdFusion frameworks, libraries and software.
 - [awesome-blinks](https://github.com/solana-developers/awesome-blinks) - Awesome Blinks and Solana Actions - Looking for Blink ideas?
 Check out the Ideas discussion board too.
-- [Awesome-ZKP-Security](https://github.com/StefanosChaliasos/Awesome-ZKP-Security) - A curated list of awesome security resources for ZK.
 - [awesome-storyblok](https://github.com/storyblok/awesome-storyblok) - A curated list of awesome things related to Storyblok CMS.
 - [awesome-data-science-resources](https://github.com/tirendazacademy/awesome-data-science-resources) - Resources about data science, machine learning, deep learning, data engineering, and SQL.
 - [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
 Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
 Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-ai-seo](https://github.com/xaramore/awesome-ai-seo) - A curated list of awesome AI tools for SEO, including content optimization, keyword research, analytics, and more.
+- [Awesome-Embodied-AI-Safety](https://github.com/x-zheng16/Awesome-Embodied-AI-Safety) - Safety in Embodied AI: A Survey of Risks, Attacks, and Defenses | 500+ Papers | Perception, Cognition, Planning, Interaction, Agentic System.
 - [awesome-cern](https://github.com/cern/awesome-cern) - A curated list of awesome open source frameworks, libraries and software developed by CERN for the world.
 - [Awesome-Myanmar](https://github.com/chanmratekoko/Awesome-Myanmar) - Awesome Myanmar Projects and Resources.
 - [awesome-kustomize](https://github.com/DevOpsHiveHQ/awesome-kustomize) - A curated and collaborative list of awesome Kustomize resources.